-The emphasis in the English classroom at GGS is on creating a community of inquiry.
+The emphasis in the English classroom at GGS is on preparation for VCE and IB pathways through rigorous skill-building and authentic assessment.
 Students practise their speaking and listening skills by reflecting on, extending, endorsing or challenging their peers' interpretations of and responses to texts.
 They explain, in spoken form, different viewpoints, attitudes and perspectives, and plan, rehearse and deliver their own oral presentations.

 The English curriculum opens with a unit focusing on the craft of creating written texts.
-This is undertaken with a focus on the ideas framework of 'Writing About Adventure' and is informed by the study of a range of mentor texts sourced collaboratively between students and teachers.
-In Term 2, students study a novel, refining their reading practices in preparation for VCE and IB course offerings.
+A focus on the framework of 'Writing About Adventure' is informed by the study of a range of mentor texts sourced collaboratively between students and teachers.
+In Term 2, students study a novel and a film, refining their reading practices and analysis skills in preparation for VCE and IB course offerings.
 In Semester Two, students study Shakespeare's Macbeth, enabling them to critically examine the conventions of a drama text and to explore and justify interpretations.
 Students also engage with media texts and issues, through the lens of a unit of inquiry focused on 'Great Speeches'.